Physician Assistant Sciences Program

 Do you have a time limit on courses?

-Yes, all science prerequisite coursework must be completed within 10 years from the date of the CASPA application submission to the MMC PA Program.
-However, if an applicant has earned a science or health-related graduate degree from an accredited U.S. college or university.
+Yes, Anatomy and Physiology coursework must be completed within 5 calendar years from the date of the CASPA application submission to the MMC PA Program.

 Do you require the GRE?
 PA-CAT?
 CASPER?